Vertumnus/garmin-ioBrokerVis/README.md

 ### Details

 Your simple-api instance needs in each case the setting for HTTPS.
 Use appropriate certificates for that.
-You can find some hints in the [FAQ](#faq).
+You can find some hints in the [Connection details](#connection-details).
 > __Recommendation:__ Activate also the option _Authentication_ and configure a fitting user with password for your use case.

 #### Object with configuration